 For high priority species, species-specific management programs will be prepared.
 The management of species identified as medium or low priority will be addressed in conjunction with the implementation of the management programs or as time and resources permit.
 The high priority vectors are:

 - Aedes aegypti,

 - Aedes albopictus,

-- Ochlerotatus notoscriptus,

 - Ochlerotatus vigliax,

 - Culex annulirostris,

-- Ochlerotatus vittiger,

-- · Culicoides ornatus (biting midge),
+- Culicoides ornatus (biting midge),

 - Austrosimulium pestilens (black fly),

 - Rattus rattus (roof rat),

-- Rattus norvegicus (Norway rat/brown rat),
+- Rattus norvegicus (Norway rat/brown rat).

-- Mus musculus (mouse).

-Key Issue 1 - Community awareness
+Key Issue 1 - Community Awareness

-Effective management of vectors relies on broad stakeholder knowledge of the problem and the management issues.
+Effective management of vectors relies on broad community knowledge of the problem and the management issues.

 Often people are not aware of the impacts that vectors have or that their own actions may be contributing to the problem.
 Many vector problems are increased through lack of community knowledge and awareness.

-The level of education on vectors is increasing, but more targeted public education and a higher public profile are needed.
+The level of education on vector surveillance, management and identification is increasing, but more targeted public education and a higher public profile are needed.
 The community requires further information to raise their awareness and their willingness to help manage vectors on their properties.